- The average cost of car insurance in New Hampshire is $1,265 a year or $105 per month, based on our data analysis.

 Car insurance rates by age group in New Hampshire

-Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
-In New Hampshire, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,245 annually.
+Car insurance companies know teen drivers are less experienced and riskier to insure.
+New Hampshire drivers aged 30 to 60 have the lowest average auto insurance rates at $1,245 annually.

 See the average rates by age group below: